alexis-lp/Deep_Learning_TP/README.md

 # Deep_Learning_TP
-                                                                        Image Mining
-# Lab 2 - Deep Learning with PyTorch: CIFAR10 object classification

                   Just below is the report on my differeent experiments with the neural network.
 You can find other information on the notebook like picture of the losses.
+# Lab 2 - Deep Learning with PyTorch: CIFAR10 object classification

 The goal of this lab work is to design a convolutional neural network with the tool Pytorch.
 This network must perform an image classification between 10 classes.